AidenLiJiaji/Aidenlijiaji/README.md

 ## 👋 Hi, I'm Jiaji Li

-🎓 MInf at University of Edinburgh
+🎓 MInf (Master of Informatics) at the University of Edinburgh

 🤖 Interested in Soft Robotics & NLP

 🌱 Learning: Agda, Blender, Computational Geometry